Department of Fine and Performing Arts

 The Department of Fine & Performing Arts (DFPA) offers two programs that lead to the Bachelor of Arts (BA) or Bachelor of Science (BS) degrees.
 Students may seek a major in Fine Arts with a concentration in Art (Studio), Music, or Music Technology and receive a Bachelor of Arts degree.

 Students in the Visual Communication & Digital Media Arts (VCDMA) will concentrate in either Advertising Design, Fashion Design, Digital Cinema and Time-Based Media, Animation & Motion Graphics or Digital Media Arts.
 Theatre Arts students will concentrate in Musical Theatre or Acting/Directing.
 Both the VCDMA and Theatre Arts program provide a Bachelor of Science degree.
 The minimum number of credit hours required for all Bachelor’s Degrees varies between 120 and 122 credits.
-Minors in Art, VCDMA, Theatre Arts and also in Visual Culture and Museum Studies are also available.
+Minors in Art, VCDMA, Theatre Arts, Hip-Hop and Visual Culture and also in Visual Culture and Museum Studies are also available.
 For specific admissions, application procedures and requirements please visit the specific major, concentration and/or program.

 The new Fine and Performing Arts Center (FPAC) at Bowie State University is a beautiful space with a 400-seat with spaces for performance and visual arts including a main stage theater, movement studio, black box theatre, band room, Steinway piano rooms and rehearsal studios; a recital hall; a multimedia recording studio and digital music lab.